frankiannelli/serverless-workshop/workshop.md

   timeout: 3
 ```

-### DO I NEED TO DISCUSS VPC
+Plugins enhance or addon to the core functionality

-Plugins enhance or addon to the core functionality let add serverless offline plugin to run and test the API locally without having to deploy
+lets add serverless offline plugin to run and test the API locally without having to deploy

 ```
 npm init

-yarn add -dev serverless-offline
+yarn add --dev serverless-offline
 ```
 add to serverless.yml
 ```